manimuthu/online-users-tracking/README.md

 # Getting Started

-Just include the `send-request.php` in the footer of your application file and the this script will start work on your website.
+Just include the `send-request.php` in the footer of your application file and this script will start work on your website.
 Make sure there is a read/write permission for your PHP application to the flat file `online-users.txt`

+update the session value in `store-users.php` and pass your users unique value to this.
+Based on this value, query your users master at `fetch-users.php`

+In `view-users.php` every minute you can see the updated list of users.
+Here I have used one minute delay to request the server